-The following table lists some major CDMA standards.
+The table on the previous page lists some major CDMA standards.

 FCC RF Exposure Information

 WARNING!
 Read this information before operating the phone.

 In August 1996, the Federal Communications Commission (FCC) of the United States, with its action in Report and Order FCC 96-326, adopted an updated safety standard for human exposure to Radio Frequency (RF) electromagnetic energy emitted by FCC regulated transmitters.
 Those guidelines are consistent with the safety standard previously set by both U.S. and international standards bodies.
 The design of this phone complies with the FCC guidelines and these international standards.